 Designer's Data for "Worst Case" Conditions - The Designer's Data Sheet permits the design of most circuits entirely from the information presented.
 SOA Limit curves - representing boundaries on device characteristics - are given to facilitate "worst case" design.

-Designer's is a trademark of Motorola, Inc. TMOS is a registered trademark of Motorola, Inc.
+E-FET, Designer's and TMOS V are trademarks of Motorola, Inc. TMOS is a registered trademark of Motorola, Inc.